DemonRem/AirPlugin/README.md

 To build you will need the HSMP set of files as well:

-1) Clone HSMP

-git clone git@github.com:haversine-air/HSMP.git

-2) Clone the Air Plugin
+1) Clone the Air Plugin

 git clone git@github.com:haversine-air/AirPlugin.git

-3) Change to the AirPlugin directory
+2) Change to the AirPlugin directory

-4) Edit the Makefile and adjust the compiler to your own
+3) Edit the Makefile and adjust the compiler to your own

-5) Type "make platform"
+4) Type "make platform"

-6) If the build is successfull, copy the corresponding .xpl file to your X-Plane Resources/plugins directory
+5) If the build is successfull, copy the generated HaversineAir folder to the X-Plane Resources/plugins directory

 Where platform is one of: